BenCollinsLab/Spectronaut-nf/README.md

 # Spectronaut-nf

-How to execute the nextflow workflow?
+How to deplot the nextflow workflow directly to the HPC using SLURM?
 ```
 nextflow run main.nf -c nextflow.config -resume
 ```